 Scotland's First Floating Wind Turbine Centre

 The seafarer's profession is one of the most stressful, with high isolation and harsh working conditions, and can lead to increased stress levels, depression and, as a consequence, suicidal risks.

-What leads a person to suicidal thoughts and what to do if you or a colleague has suicidal thoughts?
+What leads a person to suicidal thoughts and what should you do if you have suicidal thoughts?

+Scotland's First Floating Wind Turbine Centre